 Dice are a fun toy we can use in a lot of different games.
-That’s because when you throw dice, you don’t know what will happen.
-A die is just a cube, a shape that has 6 flat square sides, or “faces.”
-Each face has some number of dots on it: one side has 1 dot, another has 2 dots, and so on up to 6 dots.
-The die can land with any of those faces pointing up.
-That tells you how many spaces to move in a board game, or whether you rolled a bigger number than your friend.
+A die is just a cube, a shape that has 6 flat square sides or “faces” with 1, 2, 3, 4, 5, or 6 dots on each face.
+The die can land with any of those faces pointing up, and the dots tell you how many spaces to move in a board game.
 And here’s a cool fact: on most dice, the two sides opposite each other always add up to 7.
 Find a die or two and check it out!

 Wee ones: Find a box in your room that has 6 faces (flat sides).
 See if you can count them all.

 Little kids: One side of a die has 2 rows of 3 dots in each.
 They’re sometimes called “railroad tracks.”
 How many dots are there in total?
 Bonus: Opposite sides on a die add up to 7.
 If you’re looking at the side with 5 dots on it, how many dots are on the opposite side?

 Big kids: If you roll 4 dice, what’s the biggest number of dots you can roll in total?
 Bonus: If you roll a 3, 4, 5 and 6, which die would have to change to a 2 for your total to be 14?

 Wee ones: Count the 6 faces…remember to count the back side and the bottom!